jameshfisher/jameshfisher.com/_posts/2017-08-28-c-extern-function.md

 ---
 title: What is an `extern` function in C?
 tags: []
+summary: >-
+  In C, function declarations are implicitly `extern`, meaning they have external linkage.
+The `static` keyword can be used to give a function internal linkage instead.
 ---

 Earlier I showed the C `extern` keyword applied to variable declarations.